 From December to May, Loveland Water and Power customers can also participate in a free home efficiency assessment through Larimer County Conservation Corps.
-Even though the assessment period for 2019 is over, customers can still sign up for the 2019/2020 waiting list.

 Eager to make your home more efficient and save money, but not sure how?
 Understanding your energy use is the first step towards making your home more energy efficient.